NourDammak/Image-Classification-/README.md

-# Image-Classification-
-with supervised and unsupervised learning methods SKIMAGE, SKLEARN and SCIKIT-IMAGE Python libraries:
+# Image-Classification: with supervised and unsupervised learning methods SKIMAGE, SKLEARN and SCIKIT-IMAGE Python libraries: